asherikov/codeincomplete/README.md

 Simulation is a crucial component for testing your system.
 All code should always be validated in simulation before deployment to save time and reduce risks.
-For this reason simulation must be implemented as early as possible.
+For this reason simulation must be implemented as soon as possible.

 Integration tests
 -----------------